Does Kitty Litter Expire?

 What is a Cat Litter?

-Cat litter is usually a fine-grain solid material like sand or gravel used for cats to litter their feces and urine.
+Cat litter is usually a fine-grain solid material, like sand or gravel, used for cats to relieve themselves of feces and urine.

-Although it primarily consists of clay or silica, it can also be used in other raw materials like wood or paper.
+Although it primarily consists of clay or silica, it can also be made from other raw materials, like wood or paper.

 Its primary role is to offer indoor cats a controlled, clean environment in which to relieve themselves.